aeon-toolkit/aeon/docs/developer_guide/add_estimators.md

 *   ensure that test parameters in ``get_test_params`` are chosen such that runtime of estimator specific tests remains in the seconds order on ``aeon`` remote CI/CD

-Don't panic - when contributing to ``aeon``, core developers will give helpful pointers on the above in their PR reviews.
+When contributing to ``aeon``, core developers will give helpful pointers on the above in their PR reviews.

 It is recommended to open a draft PR to get feedback early.